tebri11/en-for-designers/storytelling/index.md

 During our studies, we had to undertake the required internship for 10 days.
 I wrote an email to an IT company called Abuco ICT, which I stumbled upon on the Internet, and in the end, I was offered a job.
 Now I work in this company as a creative graphic designer.
 Most often I work with online advertising, I create banners, posts, gifs, icons, and sometimes with offline advertising such as flyers, business cards, flags, posters, etc.
-For example, I have new icons that I created for the company.
+There are some of the icons I created for the company.

 ![image](abuco.jpg)